midasit-dev/plugins/projects/element-information/public/readme.md

 - **BER (Beam End Release)**: Displays release information at the I/J End.
   - **Hyphen (-)**: If there is no Beam End Release information
   - **F**: Fixed / **P**: Pinned

+### version 1.2.0

+- We have added a Copy button to enable easy copy-and-paste of data into Excel.

 ### version 1.1.0